 Gift cards generally fall into three categories.
-There are gift cards for online services, such as Apple iTunes, Google Play and Amazon.
+There are popular gift cards for online services, such as Amazon, Apple, eBay, Google Play, MoneyPak, and Steam.
 Then there are gift cards for major brick-and-mortar retailers such as Ikea, Walmart and Target.
 Finally, there are Visa and Mastercard prepaid gift cards, which operate like debit cards.

 How Do Gift Card Scams Operate?

 Scammers phone victims at random and demand payment either for their supposed debts or those of their relatives.
 These supposed debts are typically for hospital, telephone or utility bills, bail, or back taxes.
 For many years wire transfers were the payment vehicles that scammers preferred.
 Increased awareness among consumers, however, encouraged scammers to look for new avenues.
 As a result, they moved into gift cards.
 As Apple warns on its website:

 “Regardless of the reason for payment, the scam follows a certain formula: The victim receives a call instilling panic and urgency to make a payment by purchasing Apple Gift Cards, App Store & iTunes Gift Cards, or Apple Store Gift Cards from the nearest retailer (convenience store, electronics retailer, etc.).
 After the cards have been purchased, the victim is asked to pay by sharing the code(s) on the back of the card with the caller over the phone.”